kojirotakeyama/LocoVR/README.md

    Download the foloder "Maps" from following link and unzip it, then place it in the top of "visualize_trajectory" folder.
    [Download map images](https://drive.google.com/drive/folders/1g4QO8WV4hfHFgCzfBLTi42zCJ6km7JoH?usp=drive_link)

-4. Install the packages in requirements.txt:
+4. Install the packages in requirements.txt (python==3.8.1, cuda12.1):
 ```
 pip install -r requirements.txt
 ```